 Loblaw is continuously enhancing its core operations to differentiate its customer offerings and deliver scale through its national retail and logistics network.
 Retail operations benefit from more than one billion customer touchpoints annually and deliver a unique customer experience through industry-leading control brands, healthy alternatives and multicultural foods, offered through a choice of in-store shopping, pick-up and delivery options.
 Loblaw's customer proposition is further strengthened by an ongoing emphasis on fresh product quality and assortment, customer service and competitive value.

-Through a connected network of 25 distribution centres across the country, Loblaw delivers reliability, selection and economies of scale to support its grocery and pharmacy network.
+Through a connected network of 26 distribution centres across the country, Loblaw delivers reliability, selection and economies of scale to support its grocery and pharmacy network.
 Loblaw is making ongoing investments to modernize its distribution network including increasing the use of automation.

 Loblaw's expenditures on cost of goods sold, operating expenses and capital investments have totaled more than \$51 billion annually in each of the last three years.
 Loblaw employs a robust targets-based approach to identifying and implementing processes to improve its operational efficiencies.
 Loblaw has pursued a number of multi-year initiatives to reduce complexity and cost using technology and automation-focused initiatives.
-For example, it expanded self-checkout options which are now available at 758 of its grocery stores and across 1042 pharmacies.
-Similarly, electronic shelf labels are currently being deployed to improve pricing accuracy and reallocate labour to more customer focused activities and have been introduced in over 850 grocery stores.
+For example, Loblaw expanded self-checkout options which are now available at 819 of its grocery stores and across 1,054 pharmacies.
+Similarly, electronic shelf labels are currently being deployed to improve pricing accuracy and reallocate labour to more customer focused activities and have been introduced in over 954 grocery stores.

-Loblaw continues to invest to bring innovative control brand products to consumers, including President's Choice Plant-Based animal protein alternatives, President's Choice Gluten-free, and PC[®] Planet First[TM].
-Additionally, it is expanding and enhancing its multicultural control brand product lines, including Rooster Brand[TM], Suraj[®], Sufra[®] and T&T, which have been expanded from its flagship T&T Asian-focused food stores into many of its other grocery banners.
+Loblaw continues to invest to bring innovative control brand products to consumers, including PC® Plant-Based animal protein alternatives, President's Choice Gluten-free, and PC® Planet FirstTM.
+Additionally, it is expanding and enhancing its multicultural control brand product lines, including Rooster BrandTM, Suraj®, Sufra® and T&T, which have been expanded from its flagship T&T Asian-focused food stores into many of its other grocery banners.
 Loblaw is a recognized global leader in control brand development and performance, with over a third of its grocery sales comprising control brand products.
-2023 saw the launch of Loblaw's 40th PC[®] Insiders Report[TM] Holiday Edition, which showcases its innovative control brand products.
-Sales of private brands continue to outpace national brands with no name providing an average savings of 25 percent.
+2024 saw the launch of Loblaw's 41st PC® Insiders ReportTM with the Holiday Edition, which showcased innovative products and engaged with a record-breaking 29 million Canadians, driving double-digit program sales.
+Private brands continue to be a significant lever to drive value, with continued growth in the no name brand year over year.

 Loblaw also continues to improve the customer experience at its retail stores.
-Loblaw initiated a program in 2021 to optimize its retail store network, to better serve customers and improve its overall profitability.
-With rising inflation, more Canadians are turning to discount retailers.
-In response to this demand, Loblaw opened 23 discount stores in 2023, through new locations and conversions, bringing the option of shopping discount to additional communities across the country at substantially lower everyday prices.
+With the impact of inflation, more Canadians are turning to discount retailers.
+In response to this demand, Loblaw opened 56 Hard Discount stores in

-Over the past three years, Loblaw has renovated 69 Market division stores, providing customers with an elevated shopping experience focused on innovative fresh food concepts, a breadth of assortment and food-focused customer service.
-Discount focused stores have been refreshed by bringing a wider selection of organics and healthier alternatives to value focused shoppers.
-Expanded multicultural offerings and the expansion of the T&T banner to a total of 33 stores has greatly increased Loblaw's multicultural offerings.
-In addition, there are 457 Shoppers Drug Mart stores with a BeautyBOUTIQUE by Shoppers Drug Mart department, which includes 26 enhanced-format BeautyBOUTIQUE by Shoppers Drug Mart locations, a market-leading destination for cosmetics and beauty products in Canada.
-Loblaw made approximately \$213 million in one-time capital investments to further improve its store network, including 34 store conversions, and downsizing 5 stores.
+2024, through new locations and conversions, bringing the option of shopping discount to additional communities across the country at substantially lower everyday prices.
+Loblaw provides an elevated shopping experience focused on innovative fresh food concepts, a breadth of assortment and food-focused customer service.
+Discount stores have been refreshed by bringing a wider selection of organics and healthier alternatives to value focused shoppers.
+Expanded multicultural offerings and the expansion of the T&T banner to a total of 37 stores has greatly increased Loblaw's multicultural offerings.
+In addition, there are 462 Shoppers Drug Mart stores with a BeautyBOUTIQUE by Shoppers Drug Mart department, which includes 26 enhanced-format BeautyBOUTIQUE by Shoppers Drug Mart locations, a market-leading destination for cosmetics and beauty products in Canada.
+In 2024, Loblaw made approximately \$223 million in one-time capital investments to further improve its store network, including 49 store conversions, and downsizing 1 store.